 Peggy Jarman Green McIntyre was born in England in 1921 and moved with her family to Winnipeg in 1929.
 Soon, the Winnipeg Tribune reported that nine-year-old Peggy Jarman was appearing in A Doll’s House at the amateur Winnipeg Little Theatre.
-By the age of 15, she had returned to England, studying theatre at the prestigious Old Vic.
+By the age of fifteen, she had returned to England, studying theatre at the prestigious Old Vic.
 When war broke out, the Old Vic made her a tour stage manager because London theatres had closed, and male theatre workers had been called up.
 She left embattled England only when her parents insisted that the teenager return to the relative safety of Winnipeg.
-By then, she was a professional, and brought new expectations with her.
+By then, she was a professional and brought new expectations with her.

-So did actress Helene Winston: “Here we were, working for the (amateur) Little Theatre,...
-Oh, how wonderful if we could act all the time.
+So did actress Helene Winston: “Here we were, working for the (amateur) Little Theatre, Oh, how wonderful if we could act all the time.
 If only we could just spend our lives doing it… … And I guess Peggy Green had the courage to go out on a limb.
 I don’t know how financially it was arranged or anything, but all of a sudden we had a company.”
 Winston had planned to go to Mexico with her husband in 1952 but decided that she would rather stay in Manitoba and work with this ground-breaking professional company. “$40 a week.
-It was a very generous salary. … The nucleus of the people were paid, you see. … Now Peggy, she worked day and night on those things.”
+It was a very generous salary. … The nucleus of the people was paid, you see. … Now Peggy, she worked day and night on those things.”

 Green’s contemporaries recognized her accomplishments and celebrated them.
 In January of 1954, she was named one of the Winnipeg Tribune’s 12 Women of the Year.
 By December of the same year, she became only the third Manitoban to win the national Dominion Drama Award, a tribute to her “courage and devotion as well as her artistic abilities.”